We believe that every child is unique, with his or her own strengths, and that all children have the potential to learn.

 The systematic application of behavioural principals in combination with ongoing monitoring and evaluation enables us to cater our supports to best fit each individual child and family.

 In collaboration with families we identify priorities for intervention and work towards an improved quality of life for the family unit as a whole.
+Our mission is to make meaningful differences in the lives of children with ASD or behavioural issues and their families

 At FCPG, we are committed to improving the lives of children and families living with Autism Spectrum Disorders and other related disabilities through the provision of specialized clinical services and highly individualized programs that support each individual’s unique strengths and needs and help each child to reach their full potential.
 We value opportunities to work with and support our clients and their families and collaborate with our community partners to achieve these principles in our practice.